Essentials

 This is the rule most people get backwards:

-• background-color is painted under all background image layers.
+background-image(or thebackgroundshorthand) is the top-most. background-coloris painted under all background image layers.

 Try this tiny proof, the red gradient sits on top of the blue one where they overlap: